GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Custom axes
 ^^^^^^^^^^^

-[sec:custaxes] Irregularly spaced annotations or annotations based on look-up tables can be implemented using the *custom* annotation mechanism.
+Irregularly spaced annotations or annotations based on look-up tables can be implemented using the *custom* annotation mechanism.
 Here, we given the **c** (custom) type to the **-B** option followed by a filename that contains the annotations (and